“Here’s to the day! May it be all I need it to be—and may I be all it needs me to be!”

 We are as disjointed and dysfunctional, and as far from unity, wholeness, solidarity, and accord, on an internal level, as the nations and religions of the world are on an external level.
 We are not at-one with ourselves.
 We are not complete, whole, integrated, centered and focused.
 We live as well as we do by limiting our options, and forcing ourselves into a life of tight moral and legal restrictions, because we cannot trust ourselves to live without external restraints on our impulses and inclinations.
 We desperately need, in each day, places to remember and realign ourselves with, that which is deepest, truest, and best about us, in order to express and live toward it when we step back into the day.

-Wholeness is not being one way only all of the time, but being aware of being who the situation needs us to be, and being okay with contradictions.
-We can be this way in certain situations, and that way in certain other situations—but we cannot live in any situation as though that is the way we are, and we are never any other way in any other situation ever.
+Wholeness is not being one way only all of the time, but being aware of who the situation needs us to be, and being okay with contradictions.
+We can be this way in certain situations, and that way in certain other situations—but we cannot live in any situation as though that is the way we are through all situations, and we are never any other way in any other situation ever.
 We have to be conscious of all the roles we play, and of how our parts compliment one another, and make us who we are.

 A life of solitude reduces the roles we play, and we can pretty much be who we are consistently over time, but one-dimensional and shallow.
 A rich life requires the integration of opposites.
 We are not built to be one way only, but a host of ways appropriate for each occasion that may arise.